We’re Not All The Same: Why Lunar New Year Matters

 Needless to say, I’m not the owner of the “Chinese New Year” watch.

 “It’s like saying “Merry American Christmas” as a blanket statement to all.”
-Millions worldwide celebrate Lunar New Year.
+Billions worldwide celebrate Lunar New Year.

 Although this holiday bears different names, it’s celebrated in different countries: Việt Nam, Korea, Tibet, Mongolia, Thailand, Malaysia and The Philippines, they’re all dictated by and celebrated according to the Lunar calendar.